-Often times, when one of the wings (Head Linesman or Line Judge) has responsibility for forward progress, he will be trailing the play.
+Often, when one of the wings (Head Linesman or Line Judge) has responsibility for forward progress, he will be trailing the play.
 This is normal and the expected way to cover the play.
 However, this position may put him at a disadvantage-especially if the runner or pass receiver is hit and driven back toward the line of scrimmage.
 In such situations, it is very difficult for that wing to determine forward progress accurately.
 The solution, however, comes from all the way across the field.
 Because he is also moving downfield, and because of his angle to the play, the opposite wing can provide the necessary help and allow the near-side wing (the covering official) to get an accurate spot.
 As the covering official moves downfield, the ball becomes dead, and he realizes his predicament, he should glance across the field at this partner.
 His partner should come downfield, square off, and step onto the field at the forward progress spot so that the covering official can pick up the spot.
 If the covering official fails to look across and is misplacing the ball, the offside official should correct the placement via O-2-O or with a short tweet on the whistle while showing the correct spot.
+This technique should be performed discreetly so as not to call undue attention to it.